SkywalkerLuke/PhosF3C/README.md

 Download the  model here:

-Remember to place them under `./model_ckp/lora` and `./model_ckp/conformer` respectively
+Remember to place them under `./model_ckp/lora` and `./model_ckp/conformer` respectively.

 ### set your data
 (only for using dataset)
 Prepare your data for prediction.
 Ensure that your input sequences are in the required format (FASTA) without annotation.
-We set an expample prediction dataset, you can see it at `./data/data_predict_example.fasta` For train and test, see them at `./data/data_train_test_example.fasta` Remember to place your own data under `./data`
+We set an expample prediction dataset, you can see it at `./data/data_predict_example.fasta`.
+For train and test, see them at `./data/data_train_test_example.fasta`.
+Remember to place your own data under `./data`.

 ### set your prediction config (also for train and test)
 Before running predictions, configure your prediction settings.
 This includes defining the sequence types, input/output files, and other parameters relevant to your use case.
 Adjust these parameters according to the dataset and prediction task.
 We also set an expample prediction config.
-For those who wish to use whole architecture, use `./hparams/conformer.yaml` or
+For those who wish to use whole architecture, use `./hparams/conformer.yaml`and `./hparams/conformer.yaml` for just fine-tuned ESM2.
-For those who wish to only use the lora-fine-tuned esm use `./hparams/conformer.yaml` If you want to use your own config, place your yaml file under `./haprams`
+If you want to use your own config, place your yaml file under `./haprams`.

 ## Quick start for prediction